codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 * The **Pull Request (PRs)** used for the commit.
 * The Jira **Issues** the PR aims to resolve or has resolved, with the current status.
 * The **Committer** who made the changes.
-* The Kubernetes **Services** updated during the deployment, according to the Argo rollout strategy, and the current rollout status.
-  The example above shows the rollouts according to the canary rollout strategy.
-The blue line shows the progress of rollout with the current step versus the total number of steps.
-  Expanding the live version deployment shows the number of replicas currently deployed, as green circles.
-* The Argo **Applications** updated during this deployment.

-#### Monitor resource updates for deployments
+#### Monitor updated resources by deployment
-As part of the entry for a deployment, quickly identify the resources that were changed (created, updated, or removed), and a diff view of the actual changes in Updated Resources.
+The deployment record also identifies the resources that were changed (created, updated, or removed), and a diff view of the actual changes in Updated Resources.
-Select either the Full or Compact views to see changes.
+View changed  the Full or Compact views to see changes.
 The Full View shows the complete resource manifest, with a diff view of the changes, while the Compact View shows only the lines with the change.

 > For detailed information on the resource, switch to the Current State tab and click the resource node.
 See [Monitoring application resources](#monitoring-application-resources).

-1. For a deployment entry, expand **Updated Resources**.
+1. Select a deployment record, and expand **Updated Resources**.

 {% include
 image.html